 PlatinumLED uses 3w LEDs that are manufactured in the USA by companies such as Bridgelux and Epistar.
 Their well-made LED drivers maintain a steady 650mA output, to guarantee a lifespan of at least 30,000 hours.
 Although you can expect a guaranteed 30,000 hours, the Advanced Platinum Series are rated up to 100,000 hours (8-10 years).
 Every LED grow light produced by Platinum LED is also backed by a 5-year complete warranty.
 This is one of the best warranties we have seen for LED grow lights and is a great feature to consider when purchasing lights.
 PlatinumLED claims that that if their grow light should fail for any reason within 5 years of purchase, they will fix or replace the light as necessary.
 It is important to contact Platinum LED directly for any warranty inquiries to avoid any issues, though.

 Although their light spectrum could be a little more than you need these lights crank out a ton of high quality PAR, and their wide panels do a great job of completely covering all your plants.
 Plus, the lights have an estimated 8-10 year lifespan with a 5-year complete warranty.
 You will see a great return on your investment and end up saving money due to the decreased energy use, lack of necessity to replace LEDs, and the tremendous lifespan of these lights.
-If you’re going to be growing long term, the PlatinumLED Advanced Platinum Series are a great choice.
+If you’re going looking for a long-term grow, then both the P-series and the XML-series make a good choice.

 If you are going to be just having one or a few plants in a microgrow, then the P150 – P450 are probably suitable for you.
 If you’re going to be stepping up your game to a larger operation, the larger lights such as P600 – P1200 are going to be your best bet.